Solar Panels in Passage West, Co. Cork

 How much electricity will solar panels generate in Passage West?

-Are solar panels worth it in Passage West?
+Do solar panels increase property value in Passage West?

 Sources